cypress-io/cypress/npm/vite-plugin-cypress-esm/README.md

 ## Known Issues

+### Import Syntax

+All known [import syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) is supported, however there may edge cases that have not been identified

+### Regular Expression matching

-* This module uses Regular Expression matching to transform the modules on the server to facilitate wrapping them in a `Proxy` on the client.
+This module uses Regular Expression matching to transform the modules on the server to facilitate wrapping them in a `Proxy` on the client.
 In future updates, a more robust AST-based approach will be explored.
-* All known [import syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) is supported, however there may edge cases that have not been identified
-* Auto-hosting of imports is *not* performed, rather they are currently transformed in place.
-This may result in some code behaving differently, typically observed as a "use before define" error.

-### Strict Equality & Module Comparison

-There is a limitation regarding references.
+A limitation of the current approach is that it does not recognize syntax from actual code vs content found within strings (for instance, an error string that contains example code syntax).
+This can result in inappropriately modified string constants.

+### Auto-hosting

+ESM imports are automatically hoisted to the top of a given module so they happen first before any code that references them.
+This plugin does not currently perform any hoisting, so imports are transformed to variable references in place.
+If you have code that attempts to reference an imported value prior to that import it will likely break.
+This is a known issue with HMR logic in Svelte projects, and will typically present as a "use before define" error.

+### Self-references and internal calls

+This plugin works by intercepting calls coming *in* to a module.
+This will not work for situations where a module attempts to make *internal* calls to a function within the same module or directly compare against a function within the same module.
 Eg:

 ```js
 // mod_1.js